awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-required-permissions.md

-# Permissions Required to Automatically Rotate Secrets<a name="rotating-secrets-required-permissions"></a>
+# Permissions required to automatically rotate secrets<a name="rotating-secrets-required-permissions"></a>

 When you use the AWS Secrets Manager console to configure rotation for a secret for one of the [fully supported databases](intro.md#rds-supported-database-list), the console configures almost all parameters for you\.
 But if you create a function or opt to do anything manually for other reasons, you also might have to manually configure the permissions for that part of the rotation\.

-## Permissions for Users Configuring Rotation vs\.
-Users Triggering Rotation<a name="rotating-secrets-required-permissions-user-vs-function"></a>
+## Permissions for users configuring rotation compared to users triggering rotation<a name="rotating-secrets-required-permissions-user-vs-function"></a>

 Secrets Manager requires two separate sets of permissions for ***user*** operations using secret rotation:
 + **Permissions required to configure rotation** – Secrets Manager assigns permissions to a trusted user to configure secret rotation\.
 For more information, see [Granting Full Secrets Manager Administrator Permissions to a User](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html#permissions_grant-admin-actions)\.